A-Journey-Of-Music/blog/content/_index.md

 We want to use [Monogame](https://www.monogame.net/showcase/) as our Game Engine, as it is perfectly suitable for 2d games and has some well known titles like [Terraria](https://terraria.org/) or [Stardew Valley](https://www.stardewvalley.net/) amongst its users.
 We want our game to be highly compatible with every mainstream pc operating system (Windows, macOS, Linux) and playable by controller.

+> [!warning] Attention
+> Whilst, originally, we chose [Monogame](https://www.monogame.net/showcase/) to be our Game Engine of choice, we have fully transitioned to [Godot](https://godotengine.org/) as of the 22. of April.
+Read more about it in this article: [Fuck Monogame - Our Transition to Godot](notes/Fuck%20Monogame.md)

 ## Scope
 Get ready to witness the ultimate combination of music and technology!
 In our lecture project, we aim to create an unforgettable experience by developing 3 handcrafted levels - Classical, Rock'n Roll, and Hip Hop.
 But that's not all - we'll also be working on an algorithm that can analyze music and generate levels automatically.